abelstanly/Movie-Box-Office-Analysis-SQL/README.md

 The SQL analysis combines audience ratings, revenue and vote counts to identify films that performed strongly both commercially and with audiences.

-This provides a more meaningful definition of success than looking at revenue alone.
+This provides a broader view of movie success beyond box-office revenue alone.

 ---